Private Housing New Build

 Download Kensa’s two-page guide to funded Shared Ground Loop Arrays in new build developments, including funded project examples and details of the funding mechanism.

-Download a short guide to ground source heat pumps for purchasers of new build developments, including benefits and costed examples.
+Download a short guide to ground source heat pumps for purchasers and end users, including benefits and costed examples.